 *Stuart Hall was born on this date in 1932.
 He was a Black Jamaican-British Marxist sociologist, cultural theorist, and political activist.

-Stuart McPhail Hall was born in Kingston, Jamaica, into a middle-class Jamaican family of African, British, Portuguese Jewish, and likely Indian descent.
+Stuart McPhail Hall was born in Kingston, Jamaica, into a middle-class Jamaican family of African, British, Portuguese, Jewish, and Indian descent.
 He attended Jamaica College, receiving an education modeled after the British school system.
 In an interview, Hall described himself as a "bright, promising scholar" in these years and his formal education as "a very 'classical' education; very good but in very formal academic terms."
-With the help of sympathetic teachers, he expanded his education to include "T. S. Eliot, James Joyce, Freud, Marx, Lenin and some of the surrounding literature and modern poetry", as well as "Caribbean literature".
+With the help of sympathetic teachers, he expanded his education to include "T. S. Eliot, James Joyce, Freud, Marx, Lenin and some of the surrounding literature and modern poetry," as well as "Caribbean literature."

-In 1957, he joined the Campaign for Nuclear Disarmament (CND) and it was on a CND march that he met his future wife.
+In 1957, he joined the Campaign for Nuclear Disarmament (CND), and it was on a CND march, he met his future wife.
 From 1958 to 1960, Hall worked as a teacher in a London secondary modern school and adult education, and in 1964 married Catherine Hall, a feminist professor of modern British history at University College London, with whom he had two children.
 He said around this time that he was unlikely to return permanently to the Caribbean.
-After working on the Universities and Left Review during his time at Oxford, Hall joined others to merge it with The New Reasoner, launching the New Left Review in 1960 with Hall as the founding editor.
+After working on the Universities and Left Review at Oxford, Hall joined others to merge it with The New Reasoner, launching the New Left Review in 1960 with Hall as the founding editor.
 He left the board of the New Left Review in 1962.

 He retired from the Open University in 1997.
 He was elected Fellow of the British Academy (FBA) in 2005 and received the European Cultural Foundation's Princess Margarite Award in 2008.
-Stuart McPhail Hall Afro Caribbean died on February 10, 2014, from complications following kidney failure, a week after his 82nd birthday.
-By the time of his death, he was widely known as the "godfather of multiculturalism".
+Stuart McPhail Hall, Afro Caribbean, died on February 10, 2014, from complications following kidney failure, a week after his 82nd birthday.
+By his death, he was widely known as the "godfather of multiculturalism."
 His memoir, Familiar Stranger: A Life Between Two Islands (co-authored with Bill Schwarz), was posthumously published in 2017.
-After his death, Stuart Hall was described as "one of the most influential intellectuals of the last sixty years".
+After his death, Stuart Hall was described as "one of the most influential intellectuals of the last sixty years."